-Bob’s journey began when he traded in the bitterly cold winters of Syracuse for Norfolk’s sunny beach weather back in 2009.
-While he was the contract catering manager at Norfolk State University (NSU), he began throwing backyard get-togethers where he was teaching himself how to smoke his own meat.
-Through YouTube tutorials and a lot of practice, he learned to smoke items like ribs and pork shoulder, and then quickly graduated to smoking an entire hog for luau feasts.
-Some of Bob’s favorite memories are hosting NSU themed luaus for students to celebrate their back to school arrival.
+Roberts’ journey began when he traded in the bitterly cold winters of Syracuse for Norfolk’s sunny, mild climate back in 2009.
+While serving as the contract catering manager at Norfolk State University (NSU), he began throwing backyard get-togethers during which he began teaching himself to smoke meat.
+Through YouTube tutorials and a lot of practice, he learned to smoke items like ribs and pork shoulder, then quickly graduated to smoking an entire hog for luau feasts.
+Some of his favorite memories are hosting NSU-themed luaus for students to celebrate their back-to-school arrival.
 He then decided to start selling his barbecue creations from his driveway.
-As Bob would put it, “things snowballed from there.”
+After that, he says, “Things snowballed.”

-Then in 2016, Bob purchased a red-doored trailer that he found on eBay to transform it into the RedWood Smoke Shack food truck.
-The red door from his newly purchased trailer reminded him of The Redwood Diner back from his home state of New York which gave rise to his establishment's name.
-While the name of his restaurant pays tribute to his hometown love, he also hopes to emulate their level of hospitality at his barbecue joint.
-Two years later Bob found himself with such success and love from the Norfolk community that he opened up his now permanent space at 2001 Manteo St. Norfolk, VA.
+In 2016, Roberts purchased a red-doored trailer that he found on eBay to transform it into the Redwood Smoke Shack food truck.
+The red door from his newly purchased trailer reminded him of New York-based Redwood Diner, which gave rise to his establishment’s name.
+Two years later, Roberts found himself with such success and love from the Norfolk community that he opened up his now permanent space in Ghent.

 Roberts says his decision for creating Texas-inspired barbecue was an easy one.
 He loves the challenging yet simplistic nature of this style of barbecue, focusing on the quality of meat paired with the craft of creating a flavorful dry rub.
 “I love the ‘cue-mmunity,” Roberts says.
 “Everyone is so welcoming.”